What is the HR Role in Sustainability?

 • Social equity

-Taking those pillars in the context of a business and trying to simplify them, sustainability is about profit, planet and people.
-But what’s HR’s role in sustainability?
+Taking those pillars in the context of a business and trying to simplify them, sustainability is about profit, the planet and people.
+But what is the HR role in sustainability?
 We explore this in more detail below.

 What is Sustainable HR?

-In 2019 the Chartered Institute of Personnel and Development (CIPD), which is the association for HR professionals, published an article entitled, Sustainable HR: a ‘green’ fad, or a realistic model for change?.
-The article provided a number of insights into what sustainable HR actually looks like and how a business may then implement practices to achieve it.
+In 2019 the Chartered Institute of Personnel and Development (CIPD), which is the association for HR professionals, published an article entitled, Sustainable HR: a ‘green’ fad, or a realistic model for change?
+The article provided several insights into what sustainable HR actually looks like and how a business may then implement practices to achieve it.
 The author of the article, Ed Houghton, believes that sustainable HR involves, “greater acknowledgement and understanding of long-term issues relating to value creation and value capture”.
-Further academic research from Jaap Paauwe produced a model for sustainable HR in which the efficient deployment of human resources helps to attract and retain people, so that in the long term a business is viable and serves the interests of key stakeholders.
+Further academic research from Jaap Paauwe produced a model for sustainable HR in which the efficient deployment of human resources helps to attract and retain people so that in the long term a business is viable and serves the interests of key stakeholders.

 What are some examples of sustainable HR practices?